 Rolando Claycomb represented the West’s past, and therefore its passing.
-Gone were most of the old ranches.
-This land was hard and dry and when the snowstorms blew over from the La Plata Mountains to the east, the winters could be just as cruel as the drought-strick summers.
+Gone were most of the old, unsplit parcels.
+This land was hard and dry and when the snowstorms blew over from the La Plata Mountains to the east, the winters could be just as cruel as the drought-struck summers.
 People got tired of running cattle from summer pasture up in the high country down to browned-out winter pasture.
 They tired of fighting over water.
-And Mr. Claycomb, he tired of fighting the waves of ‘progress’ which swarmed in from the coasts and big cities, the great interior migration filling in the intermountain West.
-It made him grieve.
-Grieving made him drink.
-Out here, whiskey was for drinking and water was for fighting.
+And Mr. Claycomb, he exhausted himself fighting the waves of ‘progress’ which swarmed in from the coasts and big cities, standing against the tide of the great interior migration filling in the intermountain West.
+He grieved.
+He drank.

-Me, a big city refugee who rode out here on one of those immigrant waves.
-I tired of the development along with him, but I brought the droves along with me.
+I was a big city refugee who rode out here on one of those tidal waves.
 Mr. Claycomb was important on my landscape.
 He stood for more than just the passing of the West.
 Without his section of land, how would my client, Yale, support himself?
-The State was seeking to declare itself guardian over Yale’s person and property.
+The State was seeking to declare itself guardian over Yale.
 Yale had a below average IQ.
 He depended on the sustenance Mr. Claycomb’s land provided.
 He grew corn and beans and squash in the red soil of Claycomb’s tract.
 He cut and sold cords of wood from Claycomb’s P-J forests.
 He helped keep Claycomb’s spread free of hound’s tongue and thistle, and he kept feeders for the horses full in December, broke up the skim of ice that formed on the troughs in January.

-They needed each other.
 Claycomb and Yale depended on each other, kept each other going in different ways.
-Yale, not a social sort, didn’t really act as Claycomb’s halfward son in a filial sense, but he acted as the inheritor of the land in an agrarian way.
-Without Yale and a few other hands that Claymconb kept on part-time, Claycomb would’ve long ago had to sell to those developers he detested so much.
-More important from my point of view, Yale would have had nowhere to go, no food to eat.
+Without Yale and a few other hands that Claycomb kept on part-time, Claycomb would’ve long ago had to sell out to those developers he detested so much.
+More important from my point of view, Yale would have had nowhere to go, no food to eat without Mr. Claycomb.
 He even drove Claycomb’s truck (unlicensed) when he had to go to town to fetch supplies.
-Yeah, they needed each other, relied on each other.
+They needed each other.

 Neither man had any friends or a partner to shinny up next to in bed on those cold, late May mornings when sometimes fell the snow.
-Each held the world at a distance for reasons of his own.
+Each kept the world at a distance for reasons of his own.
 Claycomb had five grown children, but none of them held any interest in the old man, much less working the land.
-They’d each moved far away to one of the cities.
-Some had inherited his intemperance and drank.
+They’d moved far away to one of the cities.
 They’d only circle and land after he died, to divide up the bones.

-Yet without the landedness of Rolando Claycomb, all of Yale’s supernal wisdom counted for nothing in this world.
+Yet without the ground of Rolando Claycomb’s ranch, all of Yale’s supernal wisdom counted for nothing in this world.
 The experts concluded that he lacked ‘functional capacity.’
-That’s what the State psychiatrist, Dr. Showalter’s Neuropsychiatric Assessment opined.
-And all those diagnoses and deficits aimed and flung like knives against Yale since his boyhood reduced him down to one ‘grave disability.’
-That was the statutory conclusion.
+That’s what the State psychiatrist, Dr. Showalter’s Neuropsychiatric Assessment concluded.
+And all those diagnoses and deficits aimed and flung like knives against Yale since his boyhood reduced him down to ‘gravely disabled.’
+That was the statutory language.
 It all meant that, once Claycomb had slipped over the teetering edge of this world, Yale would end up in a nursing home.

 I’d do anything to prevent that, even if it meant my own ruin.
 And Yale’s.